Maroondan, Queensland: Education

 Maroondan State School is a government primary (Prep-6) school for boys and girls at 31 Duke Stehbens Road (24.9684°S 152.0143°E).
 In 2018, the school had an enrolment of 41 students with 3 teachers (2 full-time equivalent) and 7 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Maroondah.
-The nearest secondary school is Gin Gin State High School in neighbouring Gin Gin to the west.
+There are no secondary schools in Maroondah.
+The nearest government secondary school is Gin Gin State High School in neighbouring Gin Gin to the west.